-Table 1 (FOUND AT THE END OF THIS DOCUMENT) outlines the APPROPRIATE SUBSIDY FOR DEPARTMENT SERVICES AND PROGRAMS.
-THE PROGRAMS AND SERVICES ARE ASSOCIATED WITH DEFINED LEVELS OF BENEFIT. revenue classification system.
-Each program is classified into one of the identified classifications.
-The THIS classification system provides the economic rationale upon which decisions about fees and charges should be based.
+Table 1 (Found at the end of the document) outlines the appropriate subsidy for department services and programs.
+The programs and services are associated with defined levels of benefit.
+This classification system provides the economic rationale upon which decisions about fees and charges should be based.
 It assumes that the objectives are to price each program or service at a level that is fair and equitable to both participants and non-participants.
 It helps determine which services lend themselves to monetary pricing, on what basis, on what level and with what effects.
 The philosophy for each of the revenue classifications is as follows: